fullmetalbrackets/website/content/articles/setting-up-and-configuring-nuxt-sitemap-module-in-a-nuxt-content-blog.md

 }
 ```

-If however you use another folder structure on your site, like in my case even though the raw markdown files are stored in `./content/articles` they are served via `./blog/` name-of-post because I wanted a dedicated page at [https://arieldiaz.codes/blog](https://arieldiaz.codes/blog) to list all my posts by date and have a search function.
+If however you use another folder structure on your site, like in my case even though the raw markdown files are stored in `./content/articles` they are served via `./blog/name-of-post` because I wanted a dedicated page at [https://arieldiaz.codes/blog](https://arieldiaz.codes/blog) to list all my posts by date and have a search function.
 The above code won't work and when I went in search of a solution that would let me point the dynamic route at a specified directory, I couldn't really find a succinct way to do it.
 Finally I happened upon this Stack Overflow question that made me understand how to make it happen -- though in this case they are using axios, and I'm using Nuxt/Content's MongoDB-like query builder API, I just needed to use a mapping.
 So to make the sitemap module route correctly in this case, instead of the above, use this code in the `nuxt.config.js` file:

 ```js
 // nuxt.config.js